 THE FAMILY SELF-SUFFICIENCY PROGRAM

-Bremerton Housing residents call Debra Gallagher at 360-473-0328 for the Family Self-Sufficiency Program with Bremerton Housing Authority.
+Bremerton Housing residents the Family Self Sufficiency Coordinator at 360-473-0328 for the Family Self-Sufficiency Program with Bremerton Housing Authority.

 The Family Self-Sufficiency Program is a voluntary work-based program designed to enable eligible families to increase their earned income.
 This allows families to become more economically self-sufficient and less dependent on various forms of assistance, including rental subsidies.
 With the support of local agencies, FSS combines case management, education, job training, and ongoing support to aid each family in making positive changes in their lives.